 - A) Volunteers will be directed to the school office and will be given the volunteer policy.
-They will be asked to complete Appendix 1 with a supporting covering letter and return. - B) A responsible officer, Bianca Iasi Head of School, will Identify the need and role for volunteers. - C) Candidates will be attracted by means of school communications system. - D) The candidate/s attend the school for an informal discussion to ensure the applicant is suitable for the role. - E) Enhanced DBS check undertaken.
+They will be asked to complete Appendix 1 with a supporting covering letter and return. - B) A responsible officer, Frances Garland, will Identify the need and role for volunteers. - C) Candidates will be attracted by means of school communications system. - D) The candidate/s attend the school for an informal discussion with the DSL to ensure the applicant is suitable for the role.

-- F) The volunteer will be made aware of the role and responsibilities they will be undertaking. - G) Two references should be sought where the volunteer arrangement will continue on a regular basis. - H) Induction school and corporate policies and documentation explained and issued.
-These to include Health and Safety, Behaviour Management Policies and Whistleblowing Policy. - I) Volunteer records to be kept in a central place within the school office.
+- E) Enhanced DBS check undertaken if frequent or intensive. - F) The volunteer will be made aware of the role and responsibilities they will be undertaking. - G) Two references should be sought where the volunteer arrangement will continue on a regular basis. - H) Induction school and corporate policies and documentation explained and issued.
+These to include, Child Protection, Health and Safety, Behaviour Management Policies and Whistleblowing Policy. - I) Volunteer records to be kept in a central place within the school office. - J) Safeguard Training will be provided by the DSL.